 The trail camera that I use is an old Browning camera that is no longer made, but I highly recommend that brand and their other cameras.
 They make a bewilderingly large array of cameras with different specifications, but I prefer the ones with a small LCD screen in them as this gives you preview of the shot and allows you to accurately point it at something like a fox den, as I did.
 In the models with no screen, you’re really flying blind.

 The LensCoat LensHide

-Different camouflage patterns are available, as well as lightweight and waterproof versions of all of them.
-In the summer I prefer the lightweight Realtree Max-4 version, but I have a waterproof snow cammo one for the winter.
-Not only does the waterproof one keep the rain and snow out, it also keeps the heat in!
-As an added bonus, these covers also keep the bugs off in the summer.
+Different camouflage patterns are available, as well as lightweight and waterproof versions of all versions.
+In the summer I prefer the lightweight Realtree Max-4 version, but I have a waterproof snow camo version for the winter.
+Not only does the waterproof one keep the rain and snow out, but it also keeps the heat in!
+As a bonus, these covers also keep the bugs off in the summer.

 For these fox photos I actually didn’t use a tripod at all.
 Instead I simply lay in the woodland moss and got under the LensHide.
 This allowed me to easily adjust my position when the foxes weren’t around, or were looking the other way.